Zambia and South Africa

 A multi-country Zambia and South Africa safari is the perfect journey for first-time safari-goers and veterans alike.
 First begin in the remote reaches of Zambia for several days of authenticity in the bush.
 The wilderness comes to life through walking safaris, game drives, and sunset cruises.
-Then take in Victoria Falls before flying to Africa’s southern tip for a unique ending to your adventure.
+Then take in Victoria Falls before flying to the Western Cape near Africa’s southern tip for a unique ending to your adventure.

 Zambia is wild and untamed.
 Each year, the nearly 300,000-square-mile nation sees a fraction of the tourists of neighboring countries.
 Yet its wildlife is plentiful and its guides are among the best in Africa.
 Indeed, a safari in Zambia is as authentic as they come.

 To see one of the greatest wildlife sanctuaries in the world, head to South Luangwa National Park.
 Here, the Luangwa River and its many lagoons are the lifeblood of the park, attracting zebras, lions, and elephants.
 Additionally, Africa’s highest concentration of leopards also make their home within the park enhancing to your safari experience.
 The birdlife is prolific as well; of Zambia’s 732 total bird species, 400 are found in the park.